 Q: What is the MRABA?

 A: The Membership Recruitment Acceptance Binding Agreement (MRABA) is formerly known as the “Preference Card.”
 The MRABA is a binding agreement that is effective for one calendar year.
 By signing this document, a PNM agrees that she is willing to accept a bid for membership from any sorority that she ranks on the MRABA.
-Please note that if a PNM receives an invitation to membership (a bid) from any sorority that she ranked on her MRABA, then she is bound to that group for one calendar year (August 2017-August 2018).
-Most importantly, if she receives a bid from any sorority that she has listed on her MRABA, and she choose not to accept it, she is not eligible to participate in Continuous Open Bidding (COB) in fall 2017 or spring 2018.
+Please note that if a PNM receives an invitation to membership (a bid) from any sorority that she ranked on her MRABA, then she is bound to that group for one calendar year (August 2018 to August 2019).
+Most importantly, if she receives a bid from any sorority that she has listed on her MRABA, and she chooses not to accept it, she is not eligible to participate in Continuous Open Bidding (COB) in fall 2018 or spring 2019.

 Please note that once the MRABA has been turned into a representative of the Clemson Panhellenic Council, it cannot be altered or changed.